-We've helped a lot of customers and we've seen lots of email lists, so we can tell you if your list is likely to run into some trouble if you import it to your Mailchimp audience.
+We've helped a lot of customers and we've seen lots of email lists, so we help you identify a list that is likely to run into some trouble if you import it to your Mailchimp audience.
 In this article, you'll learn about some common scenarios that'll help you decide whether or not your email list is okay to use in Mailchimp.

-This article is provided as a resource, but does not constitute legal advice.
+This article is provided as a resource and does not constitute legal advice.
 Our Support Team is available to assist you, but none of our agents are attorneys.
-If you have more questions, we encourage you to contact an attorney in your area who is familiar with this issue.
+The rules can be complicated so if you have more questions, we encourage you to contact an attorney in your area who is familiar with this topic.

 |"We recently presented at a trade show, and we had an email opt-in form/kiosk at our booth.
 We want to send them a thank-you note, plus some followup information."||This is okay to use if each attendee or visitor knew they were going to receive emails from your company.
 We recommend that you set up a new audience for these recipients, and send a "hey, thanks for visiting us at the trade show" email.
 Ask them to subscribe to your regular email audience, or let them know you'll send regular emails soon and provide a link to opt out.
 Send this email as soon as possible after the show, so they remember signing up to hear from you.|